whblondeau/art_mob/autumnal_woman.md

 I see you do not flinch.
 That’s good, I think.

 But then I began to paint over the curse, to bring my friend Thass back and to banish the monster.
 It was a horrid hard time, and sometimes I found myself, exhausted and disoriented, with clawmarks on my arms, once a bite on my shoulder.
 I was often drunk, often drugged with one thing or another.
-It may have been foolish bravado, but I felt that I was more comfortable with intoxication that a mere Elder curse could ever be.
+It may have been foolish bravado, but I felt that I was more comfortable with intoxication than a mere Elder curse could ever be.

 The old Forerunner artifacts are easily found and activated by Art.
 You know that much, I hope.
 But what I learned over those grim weeks, wrestling with the painting, was that Art has power of its own.
 Art could fight its way clear of an Elder curse.